 I had plans to meet a friend later on so I assumed we’d do a lot of walking, but we didn’t.
-Despite my sedentary day, I was exhausted and ready for bed the minute I got home last night.
+Despite my sedentary day, I was exhausted and ready for bed the minute I got home.

-As I lay there I remembered my step goal and checked my watch.
+As I lay in bed last night, I remembered my step goal and checked my watch.
 I was barely at 5,000 steps.
 Hitting my goal at that time would have required 10,000 steps worth of living room laps.
-It was a bit past 9 pm, so I knew I had enough time to do it… but I didn’t want to.
+It was a bit past 9 pm by then, so I knew I had enough time to do it… but I didn’t want to.
 I was tired – so, so tired.

 I thought about the precedent I would set for myself by not walking those laps.
 It motivated me enough to get up and walk a few, but I just didn’t have it in me to keep going.
 I just wanted to go to sleep.

-It occurred to me that if I were further along in my streak, I may very well have pushed myself to walk those 10,000 steps – but I was only two days in.
+Afterwards, it occurred to me that if I were further along in my streak, I may very well have pushed myself to walk those 10,000 steps – but, I was only two days in.
 In the grand scheme of things, that didn’t seem like all that much.